 For a full explanation on PCH, read 'Is Personal Contract Hire the best car finance choice for you?'.

-Outside of HP, PCP and PCH, which we outlined above, personal finance options include:
+Outside of HP, PCP, PCH and the other borrowing options which we outlined above, personal finance options include:

 Buying a car with cash